Slesa/launchy/Launchy_QT/readme.txt

 For installation instructions, please refer to the INSTALL.txt file.
 This file is for the author's random notes to himself.

+Bugs for 2.2:
+Currently, trying to unload gcalc plugin is causing Launchy to crash

 To be done for 2.2 All:
 . why are there so many checks for updates on some networks?
 It seems like it should only happen once..